JuliaStellarDynamics/OrbitalElements.jl/README.md

 ### Quick activate

 `OrbitalElements` is (currently) unregistered, and as such if you would like to add it to your Julia registry, read [here](https://pkgdocs.julialang.org/v1/managing-packages/#Adding-unregistered-packages).
-Shortcut version: after cloning the repository, navigate to the top directory.
-Start julia (`julia`), then the package manager (`]`), then register the package in development mode (`dev .`).
+Shortcut version:
+1. start julia (`julia`)
+2. open the package manager (`]`)
+3. if you want to add the package to a local environment, active it (`activate myenv`)
+4. Finally, add the package using the Git repository URL (`add https://github.com/michael-petersen/OrbitalElements.jl.git`).

-Then, in your program, if you want to access specific elements listed below, use `import OrbitalElements`.
+Then, in your program, if you want to access specific elements listed below, use `import OrbitalElements` (no function are currently exported from the package so the keyword `using` should not be used).
+Any function `fun` from the package should the be called using the prefix `OrbitalElements.`.
+If you want to shorten it in an alias, just import the package as `import OrbitalElements as myalias`.

 -----------------------------